First interracial kiss on television: I Spy (1966)

-Episode eight of Star Trek's first season included a friendly kiss between African character Nyota Uhura (played by African American Nichelle Nichols) and Nurse Chapel (played by White actress Majel Barrett).

 Star Trek: "Mirror, Mirror" – Kirk and Marlena (1967)

-Episode four of season two, "Mirror, Mirror", which originally aired on October 6, 1967, featured a kiss between Eurasian actress Barbara Luna and William Shatner, a Canadian of European ancestry.
+Episode four of season two, "Mirror, Mirror", which originally aired on October 6, 1967, featured a kiss between Eurasian actress Barbara Luna and William Shatner.

 Movin' with Nancy (1967)

-A December 1967 TV special, Movin' with Nancy, featured a kiss between Nancy Sinatra and Sammy Davis, Jr. Sinatra kissed Davis on the cheek.
+A December 1967 TV special, Movin' with Nancy, featured a kiss between Italian-American Nancy Sinatra and African-American/Latin (mixed-race) Sammy Davis Jr. Sinatra kissed Davis on the cheek.

 Star Trek: "Plato's Stepchildren" – Kirk and Uhura (1968)

-A 1968 episode of Star Trek, "Plato's Stepchildren", which first aired on November 22, 1968, is often referred to as the first interracial kiss on television.
+A 1968 episode of Star Trek, "Plato's Stepchildren", which first aired on November 22, 1968, was until recently often referred to as the first interracial kiss on television.

-As noted above, there had been earlier interracial kisses not only on television, but on Star Trek itself.

-Furthermore, William Shatner claims that his lips did not touch those of Nichelle Nichols.
-However, she asserted that the kiss was real.
+Although William Shatner claimed in Star Trek Memories that his lips did not touch those of African-American actress Nichelle Nichols in the take that was ultimately aired, both actors later asserted that the kiss was real.

-UK television
+European television

+United Kingdom

-Unlike the situation in the United States, interracial kisses in UK films and television shows have attracted little comment.
+Unlike the situation in the United States, interracial kisses (European (White) and African/Caribbean (Black)/or Middle Eastern/Asian/Native) in British films and television shows have attracted little comment.